AmsterGet/nodejs-aws-be/README.md

 # nodejs-aws-be
 BE services for nodejs-aws course

-TODO: Clenup all services.
+TODO: Cleanup all services.
 Update tests